meth/app/README.md

 Each browser tab has the following Javascript globals made available (via the [preload script](electron/preloader/browserTab.js)):

-  * `web3` - a web3 connection to the Ethereum network.
+  * `web3` - a [web3](https://github.com/ethereum/web3.js) connection to the Ethereum network.
 Every tab gets
  its own connection instance. _Note: due to the security architecture, synchronous web3 calls are not supported_.
   * `Meth` - access to custom Meth APIs, e.g. creating a new account.

+The web3 connections available to browser tabs is always connected, since any node issues will be handled within the Browser app itself.

 ## Development